microsoft/BotBuilder-Samples/experimental/language-generation/javascript_nodejs/05.multi-turn-prompt/README.md

 This bot has been created using [Bot Framework](https://dev.botframework.com), it shows how to use the prompts classes included in `botbuilder-dialogs`.
 This bot will ask for the user's name and age, then store the responses.
 It demonstrates a multi-turn dialog flow using a text prompt, a number prompt, and state accessors to store and retrieve values.

+In this sample, we will demonstrate use of [Language Generation][41] to generate all responses from the bot.

 ## Prerequisites

 - [Node.js](https://nodejs.org) version 10.14 or higher